nixworks/public/news/2017/01/22/README.md

 Seven of those killed were in a Georgia trailer park apparently struck by a tornado.

 ### [A shootout between armed robbers and civilian bystanders at the Rolling Oaks Mall in San Antonio, Texas, U.S., leaves one dead and seven wounded. ](/news/2017/01/22/a-shootout-between-armed-robbers-and-civilian-bystanders-at-the-rolling-oaks-mall-in-san-antonio-texas-u-s-leaves-one-dead-and-seven-wou.md)
-A bystander to a botched robbery at a Texas jewelry store was killed on Sunday, before one of the two robbers involved shot and wounded six other people while fleeing, police said on Sunday.
+ A bystander to a botched robbery at a Texas jewelry store was killed on Sunday, before one of the two robbers involved shot and wounded six other people while

 ### [Mauritian Prime Minister Anerood Jugnauth announces his intention to resign on Monday and hand power over to his son, Pravind Jugnauth. ](/news/2017/01/22/mauritian-prime-minister-anerood-jugnauth-announces-his-intention-to-resign-on-monday-and-hand-power-over-to-his-son-pravind-jugnauth.md)
 _Context: Anerood Jugnauth, Mauritian Prime Minister, Pravind Jugnauth_